Antigua and Barbuda: Economy

 Tourism dominates the economy, accounting for more than half of the gross domestic product (GDP).
-Antigua is famous for its many luxury resorts as an ultra-high-end travel destination.
-Weakened tourist activity in the lower and middle market segments since early 2000 has slowed the economy, however, and squeezed the government into a tight fiscal corner.
-Antigua and Barbuda has enacted policies to attract high-net-worth citizens and residents, such as enacting a 0% personal income tax rate in 2019.
+As a destination for the most affluent travelers, Antigua is well known for its extensive collection of five-star resorts.
+However, weaker tourist activity in lower and middle market segments since the beginning of the year 2000 has slowed the economy and put the government into a tight fiscal corner.
+Antigua and Barbuda has enacted policies to attract high-net-worth citizens and residents, such as abolishing personal income tax in 2016.